cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 such as {{?I-D.irtf-cfrg-voprf}}.
 Specifically, VOPRF evaluation requires access to the private key, and is therefore required for both issuance and redemption of tokens in anonymous authentication protocols such as Privacy Pass {{?I-D.davidson-pp-protocol}}.
-This limitation complicates deployments where it is not desirable to distribute secret keys entities performing token verification.
-Additionally, if the private key is kept in a Hardware Security Module, the number of operations on the key are doubled compared to a scheme where the private key is only required for issuance of the tokens.
+This limitation complicates deployments where it is not desirable to distribute secret keys to entities performing token verification.
+Additionally, if the private key is kept in a Hardware Security Module, the number of operations on the key is doubled compared to a scheme where the private key is only required for issuance of the tokens.

 In contrast, cryptographic signatures provide a primitive that is publicly verifiable and does not